adlsn/adlsn/README.md

 [Project Details](https://github.com/adlsn/Lower-limb-ankle-lasso-exoskeleton-robot)

-#### To help the elderly usually walk, I designed a *`lasso exoskeleton robot`* in this project.
+#### To help the elderly usually walk, I designed a *`cable driven exoskeleton robot`* in this project.
 The robot provides tension to the human ankle joint through a back-powered box to reduce human movement metabolism.
 The robot is equipped with a *`depth camera`* in front, which uses a *`semantic segmentation`* deep learning model to determine the current motion scene and optimize the motion control of the robot.
 The structure of the robot is shown in Figure 1.
 ---
 ![fig1.png](fig1.png)
 <div align='center'>